See also Local Guidance and Templates for additional SAR guidance

 The adult who is the subject of a SAR need not have been in receipt of care and support services for the SAB to arrange a review.

 In some instances, the adult subject to the SAR will still be alive.
-In such circumstances, the local authority must arrange, where necessary, for an independent advocate to support and represent an adult who is the subject of a SAR (see Independent Advocacy).
+In such circumstances, the local authority must arrange, where necessary, for an independent advocate to support and represent an adult who is the subject of a SAR (see Independent Advocacy chapter).

 Where an independent advocate has already been arranged under the Care Act 2014 or under the Mental Capacity Act 2005 then, unless inappropriate, the same advocate should be used.

 It is critical the adult is supported in what may feel a daunting process.
-A person who is thought to have been abused or neglected may be demoralised, frightened, embarrassed or upset; independent advocacy provided to help them be involved will be crucial.
+A person who is thought to have been abused or neglected may be demoralised, frightened, embarrassed or upset; independent advocacy provided to help them to be a central part of the review will be crucial.

 3. Purpose of a Safeguarding Adult Review

 The purpose of a SAR is not to hold any individual or organisation to account.
-Other processes exist for that, including criminal proceedings, disciplinary procedures, employment law and systems of service and professional regulation, such as CQC and the Nursing and Midwifery Council, the Health and Care Professions Council, and the General Medical Council.
+Other processes exist for that, including criminal proceedings, disciplinary procedures, employment law and systems of service and professional regulation, such as CQC, Social Work England, the Nursing and Midwifery Council, the Health and Care Professions Council, and the General Medical Council.

 If individuals and organisations are to be able to learn lessons from what occurred, it is vital that the SAR process is trusted and is a safe experience for participants that encourages honesty, transparency and sharing of information in order to achieve maximum benefit.
 If individuals and organisations are fearful of the SAR process, their response will be defensive and their participation guarded and partial.